rivalee/quietsignals/_posts/2025-08-10-press-a-button-to-evaporate-potable-water.md

 ## Workshop 1: what's a principle good for anyway?

 The first workshop[^2] focused on the purpose of a design principle.
 How were they used?
 What was their utility?
 What worked well, what didn't?

-We also asked users about sustainability, and what we should be covering.
+We asked users about sustainability, and what we should be covering.
 We identified and roughly prioritised things that we needed to include.

 [^2]: Another barrier was tools that can be used by people across government.
 We used Padlet, which despite our best efforts, still had some problems.
 The best tool for cross-gov collaboration remains an unsolved problem.